How do you remove water stains from limestone

 Limestone Polishing London

-Limestone polishing is necessary if the shine has worn away from polsihed Limestone through wear and other damage.
+Polishing Limestone is needed once the shine has worn off polsihed Limestone through wear and etch damage.

-Polishing Limestone starts using diamond honing tools to take off any surface flaws to prepare the Limestone for polishing.
+Limestone polishing starts using diamond honing tools to remove surface flaws and prepare the Limestone for polishing.

-Fine diamond tooling makes a honed or sheen appearance.
-If you prefer a high , after the diamond polishing, we use Limestone polishing compound to give the Limestone a high polished sparkle.
+Fine diamond grits makes a honed and sheen sparkle.
+If you prefer a gloss, after polishing, we use Limestone polishing powders to provide a polished gloss.

 Limestone Restoration